Kunstmaan/KunstmaanBundlesCMS/UPGRADE-3.3.md

 It is not possible anymore to use custom route loaders (`LoaderInterface`) for defining extra routes that are handled via the controller of a `Page`.
 You should use a custom router (`RouterInterface`) instead to define the route, and put the `_nodeTranslation` variable in the `_route_params` in the match function.

+## Custom configuration for ckEditors (BC breaking)
+It is now possible (again) to override the complete configuration of a ckEditor where in previous versions you could only override the toolbar.
+This means that a custom config should now be an object, instead of an array.

+## Add extra plugins to ckEditor
+It is now possible to add extra plugins to ckEditor.
+These are also defined in `_ckeditor_configs.html.twig` In order to add extra plugins you can add arrays to the externalPlugins array like this:
+``externalPlugins = [
+	['names', 'path-to-plugin(s)', 'optional-filename']
+];``
+These will then be loaded on ckEditor's plugins.addExternal method and become available for configuration.